tvbeat/public/docs/weighted.md

    * Croatia: 750k
    * Slovenia: 691k
 + **BTU** - Base Time Unit: 1 minute, all calculations are minute based
-+ **HUT** - Households using TV: is defined as a sum of all viewing for a given time period
++ **HUT** - Households using TV: number of television homes using one or more television sets during the a specified time period.

 ## Weighting and weight distribution